 Hey, it’s Rob King here.

-In case you didn’t know I kind of stalked Rick a little bit.
+In case you didn’t know, I stalked Rick a little bit.
 (I have run into Rob in San Diego, Orange County, and Edmonton.)

-He thinks that it’s just a coincidence, but it it not; I’ve got his travel agenda and I’m there.
 I stalk that guy like crazy.
 (In a friendly Canadian way.
-Plus guys from the Canadian Rock, Newfoundland, are some of the best people in the world.)
+Plus, guys from the Canadian Rock, Newfoundland, are some of the best people in the world.)
+He thinks it’s just a coincidence, but it is not; I’ve got his travel plan, and I’m there.

 One thing that Rick wants to talk about is he wants me to explain to you the importance of protein.